irfanhakim-as/linux-wiki/topics/emulation.md

 - The former version is expected to be applied to a supported ROM that they have specified.

 - Meanwhile, the latter is expected to be applied to a ROM that has been patched with a specific **Full/Playable** patch.
-Apply these patches using **Flips** one by one.
+Apply these patches using a patching tool such as **Flips**, one by one.

 ---